tkerby/gosearch/README.md

 C:\Users\***\gosearch> gosearch.exe <username>
 ```
 ## Use Cases
 GoSearch allows you to search [breachdirectory.org](https://breachdirectory.org) for compromised passwords associated with a specific username.
-To fully utilize GoSearch, follow these steps:
+To fully utilise GoSearch, follow these steps:

 1. Obtain a **free** API key from `https://rapidapi.com/rohan-patra/api/breachdirectory`.
 2. Include the API key in the command arguments like this: